wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

   - Uses Alphabetizer and Circular Shifter to generate the KWAC Index.

 ## Comparison: Changeability
-While other comparisons were made (see the Afterword section), the section on changeability speaks most to the SRP.
+While other comparisons were made (listed in the Afterword), the analysis of changeability speaks most to the SRP.
 Parnas begins by suggesting some "likely" change scenarios.
 Most require many modules to be updated in Modularization 1, but have a much smaller blast radius in Modularization 2:

 |Scenario|Modularization 1|Modularization 2|
 |-|-|-|